Where We Started

 Where We Started is the sixth studio album by American country music singer Thomas Rhett, released by Big Machine Records' Valory imprint on April 1, 2022.
 Rhett collaborated with Katy Perry, Riley Green, Tyler Hubbard and Russell Dickerson.

 The album was preceded by its lead single "Slow Down Summer" which peaked at No. 43 on Billboard Hot 100.
 The album debuted at number 12 on US Billboard 200 with 29,000 album-equivalent units.

 History

 Thomas Rhett began writing songs for the album in 2019, but found out that he was experiencing writer's block.
 He told the blog Sounds Like Nashville that he took six months away from writing songs before coming back to continue the album's material.
-The album includes the lead single "Slow Down Summer", along with three collaborations.
-These are with Tyler Hubbard (of Florida Georgia Line) and Russell Dickerson on "Death Row", Riley Green on "Half of Me", and Katy Perry on the title track.
+The album includes the lead single "Slow Down Summer", along with three collaborations: Tyler Hubbard (of Florida Georgia Line) and Russell Dickerson on "Death Row", Riley Green on "Half of Me", and Katy Perry on the title track.